James A. Burden House: Impact

 When the Burden, Hammond, and Carnegie houses were developed, a critic in the Real Estate Record wrote that "Their influence on the value of surrounding land is such that it is impossible to erect any but superior buildings in the neighborhood on account of the high price of land."
 In 1907, the New York Times wrote: "so perfectly is the French idea carried out at the Burden residence ... the only way one can enter is through a courtyard."

 Architectural critic Henry Hope Reed Jr. wrote in 1961 that the Kahn, Burden, and Hammond houses were "the crown jewel of the block".
 A critic for The New York Times described the Kahn and Burden houses in 1972 as having "what may be the most lordly rooms any New York schoolchild studies in".
 Jayne Merkel wrote in 1996 that the Kahn and Burden houses "give the school a uniqueness and elegance that money cannot easily buy", while the historian Christopher Gray wrote in 2014 that the houses helped form one of the "grandest blocks" in the city.
 In addition, the 2009 film Duplicity was filmed inside the house.

 The LPC first proposed the Carnegie Hill Historic District in 1966, which would have included both the Kahn and Burden houses.
 The LPC began considering the buildings as individual city landmarks in 1967, but the Convent of the Sacred Heart opposed the designations until the New York Landmarks Conservancy provided a loan to preserve the two buildings.
-The LPC designated the Kahn and Burden mansions as individual landmarks in February 1974, but the houses were not initially part of the Carnegie Hill Historic District, which was designated the same year.
+The LPC designated the Kahn and Burden mansions as individual landmarks in February 1974, but the houses were not initially among the properties listed as part of the Carnegie Hill Historic District, which was designated the same year.
 When the Carnegie Hill Historic District was expanded in 1993, both structures were included in the expanded district.
 The Kahn and Burden mansions were collectively added to the New York State Register of Historic Places on June 28, 2006, and to the National Register of Historic Places on September 12, 2006.